-If you see that word when researching rigs, run.
-Garrett is a bastard.
-But if you see the word “recycler” when researching rigs, get all up in there.
+If you see the word “recycler” when researching rigs, get all up in there.
 A recycler, pictured here, is kind of like the little loop-de-loop waterslide that cracked your head open in 5th grade.

 It basically loops the vapor through two separate chambers continuously.
 The vapor and water moves through the rig in a circle, filtering it infinitely.
 The second chamber, usually at the bottom of the neck, is positioned such that the bubbles of vapor pop as close to your mouth as possible.

 It’s an incredible engineering marvel that deftly strikes a delicate tango between filtering and cooling the vapor, and ensuring the hit doesn’t become stale and flat.